pktmasseta/pktmasseta.github.io/_about/index.md

 The chapter continues in the mission established at creation and strives to provide the same opportunities for the future Phi Kaps to come.

-PKT supports and respects all types of men, regardless of race, religion, or sexuality.
+PKT Mass Eta respects and includes all types of men, regardless of race, religion, or sexuality.